Susceptible-Infected Epidemics on Evolving Graphs: Proof of Theorem

 {\bf Construction of delSI.} There is no rewiring in delSI, each edge will become active at most once.
-Thus for each undirected edge $e$ we only need two exponential random variables $T_{e,1}$ and $R_{e,1}$.
-To couple delSI to evoSI we use the random variables defined in the construction of evoSI.
-Also recall that we use $\mathcal{D}^0_t, \mathcal{D}^a_t$ and $ \mathcal{D}^i_t$ to represent the set of uninfected, active and inactive edges in delSI, respectively.
+Thus for each undirected edge $e$ we only need two exponential random variables $T_{e,1}$ and $R_{e,1}$, defined in the beginning of Section \ref{sec:evodel}.
+This allows us to couple evoSI and delSI.
+Also, we use $\mathcal{D}^0_t, \mathcal{D}^a_t$ and $ \mathcal{D}^i_t$ to represent the set of uninfected, active and inactive edges in delSI, respectively.

 \mn {\bf Initial step.} At time 0, a randomly chosen vertex $u_0$ is infected.
-The edges ${\cal N}^0(u_0,0)=\{e_1,\ldots, e_k\}$ are added to the list of active edges.
-We have $\mathcal{D}^a_{0}=\{e_1,\ldots, e_k\}$.
+The edges ${\cal N}^0(u_0,0)=\{e_{0,1},\ldots, e_{0,k}\}$ are added to the list of active edges.
+We have $\mathcal{D}^a_{0}=\{e_{0,1},\ldots, e_{0,k}\}$.
 Suppose $e_j$ connects $u_0$ and $y_j$.
 At time

 the first event occurs.
+The superscript `d' stands for delSI and $S_{e,1}=\min\{T_{e,1}, R_{e,1}\}$, as defined in \eqref{defs}.
 Let $i$ be the index that achieves the minimum.

-\mn (i) If $R_{e_i,1}<T_{e_i,1}$, then at time $J_1$ the edge $e_i$ is removed from the graph (and hence also from the set $\mathcal{D}^a_{J_1}$).
+\mn (i) If $R_{e_{0,i},1}<T_{e_{0,i},1}$, then at time $J^a_1$ the edge $e_{0,i}$ is removed from the graph (and hence also from the set $\mathcal{D}^a_{J^d_1}$).

-\mn (ii) $T_{e_i,1}<R_{e_i,1}$ then at time $J_1$ vertex $y_i$ is infected by $x_i$.
-We move $e_i$ to $\mathcal{D}^i_{J_1}$ .
-We add ${\cal N}^0(x_i,J_1-)$ to ${\cal D}^a_{J_1}$.
+\mn (ii) $T_{e_{0,i},1}<R_{e_{0,i},1}$ then at time $J^a_1$ vertex $y_i$ is infected by $x_i$.
+We move $e_{0,i}$ to $\mathcal{D}^i_{J^d_1}$ .
+We add ${\cal N}^0(x_i,J^d_1-)$ to ${\cal D}^a_{J^d_1}$.